paulc4/microservices-demo/README.md

 Current version (June 2018) v2.0.0 corresponds to Spring Boot 2 and Finchly release train.

-Previous versions have been tagged and can be accessed using the `release` tab above or using `git checkout <version>` - for example `git checkout v1.2.0`.
+Previous versions have been tagged and can be accessed using the `Branch` button above or using `git checkout <version>` - for example `git checkout v1.2.0`.

 Tagged versions are: